ksu-cis300-master/Homework-1-S24-Instructions-Sudoku/index.md

 #### 6.3.2.
 The ReadFile method

 You will need to replace the **throw** with code that reads the given file, checks for the error conditions described in [Section 3.2.
 The "Open Puzzle File" Menu Item](#32-the-open-puzzle-file-menu-item), and if no exception is thrown, returns the contents of the file read.
+Do *not* include any exception handling (i.e., **try**/**catch**) within this method.

 Instead of using **File.ReadAllText** to read the file, use [**File.ReadAllLines**](https://learn.microsoft.com/en-us/dotnet/api/system.io.file.readalllines?view=net-6.0#system-io-file-readalllines(system-string)).
 This method works the same as **File.ReadAllText**, but instead of returning the file contents as a single **string**, it returns a **string[&nbsp;]** whose elements are the individual lines of the file.
 Obtain the number of rows/columns in a single block of the puzzles from the first element of this **string[&nbsp;]**.
 Check that this value is within the range specified by the constants defined in the **Utilities** class - if not, throw the appropriate exception as described in [Section 3.2.
 The "Open Puzzle File" Menu Item](#32-the-open-puzzle-file-menu-item).
 Note that you can include a message string within an **IOException** by passing it as the only parameter to the [**IOException** constructor](https://learn.microsoft.com/en-us/dotnet/api/system.io.ioexception.-ctor?view=net-6.0#system-io-ioexception-ctor(system-string)).

 Then iterate through the remaining elements of the **string[&nbsp;]** (i.e., all elements after the first).
 Check that the length of each of these strings is the correct length for the number of rows/columns in a block (see [Section 1.1.
 File Format](#11-file-format)).
-Don't use the **Math.Pow** method to raise a value to a power; instead, multiply the value by itself the appropriate number of times.
 If the length of a **string** is incorrect, throw the appropriate exception described in [Section 3.2.
 The "Open Puzzle File" Menu Item](#32-the-open-puzzle-file-menu-item).
 Note that line 1 of the file is stored in array location 0; hence, you will need to compute a line number from an array index.
-Once you've verified that a string has the correct length, check that each character in the string is either the character representing an empty cell or is a valid value for a cell within this puzzle.
+Once you've verified that a string has the correct length, check that each character in the string either is the character representing an empty cell or is a valid value for a cell within this puzzle.
 Use the constants defined in the **Utilities** class to do this check.
 If a character is invalid, throw the appropriate exception.

 #### 6.3.3.
 The GetPuzzle method

 This method should return the puzzle described by the given **string**.
 The array returned should have `size` rows and columns.
 The element in row *i* and column *j* should contain the empty string if the puzzle has no value assigned to the cell at this location; otherwise, it should contain the value assigned to the cell at this location.
-Note that each value is a **string**; hence, the values stored will need to be **string**s such as "1", "2", etc.
+Note that each value is a **string**; hence, the values stored will need to be **string**s.

 You may assume that the given **string** has the correct length (i.e., `size`<sup>2</sup>) and contains no invalid characters.
 After constructing an array of the appropriate size, set up nested loops to iterate through it.
 The outer loop should iterate through the rows, and the inner loop should iterate through the columns.
 Iterating in this way will visit the locations of the array in the same order as stepping through the given **string** from left to right.
 At each location, store the proper value.